-I got another view of the city from the top deck of Chicago's Little Lady, one of the launches on which the Architecture Foundation gives its popular 1½-hour river cruises.
+I got another view of the city from the top deck of Chicago's Little Lady, one of the launches on which the Architecture Center gives its popular 1½-hour river cruises.

 With guide Karen Luckritz at the helm, we traveled all the way from 1673, when Marquette and Joliet took a shortcut back to Lake Michigan on the Chicago River, to 1964, when the corn-cob Marina City apartments were built as a response to urban flight.